Troubleshooting replication policies between on-premises clusters

 When an HDFS replication policy (incremental replication) fails, the last successfully replicated snapshot gets deleted.
 Therefore, the next policy run starts a full bootstrap replication.
 For large datasets, the bootstrap replication takes a long time to complete.

-To mitigate this issue, set the deleteLatestSourceSnapshotOnJobFailure flag to false using REST API for the replication policy.
+To mitigate this issue, set the deleteLatestSourceSnapshotOnJobFailure flag to false using REST APIs for the replication policy.
 After you set the flag to false, the last replicated snapshot is not deleted even when the replication fails.
 Therefore, the next policy run is an incremental run.

 How to resolve replication policies that fail with the “Custom keytab configuration is required for this service” error?